cardboardci/dockerfiles/images/stylelint/README.md

 # cardboardci/stylelint

 cardboardci/stylelint is a Docker image built with continuous integration builds in mind.
-Each tag contains an stylelint version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for linting modern web files.

 A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.